mandavaravi1/PS_PCExecutor/readme.md

 Clone/Download the project and build it.
-Add the Permission List/Role in the project to the user profile Navigate to folder and access the component
+Add the Permission List/Role in the project to the user profile Navigate to folder and access the component.